vit-min/vit-min/Third-party Integrations Guide.md

 ```
 https://YOUR_DOMAIN/authorize?
     response_type=code //authorization code is expected
-    client_id= //a unique ID for the Vit@Admin app of other third party clients, registered with your auth server
+    client_id= //a unique ID for the Vit@Admin app or other third party clients, registered with your auth server
     redirect_uri= //the URL to which the user should be returned after successfull authorization
     code_challenge=<CODE_CHALLENGE> //the code challenge string
     code_challenge_method=S256 //can be either S256 or plain, but plain should not be used in production